 - Any medical expenses you had to meet while on holiday

 - Time taken off work on your return from holiday

-- Missing out on any holiday activities that your injury prevented you from participating in.
+- Missing out on any holiday activities that your injury or illness had prevented you from participating in.

 Throughout your claim, Your Legal Friend will help you every step of the way